OwlCaribou/swurApp/README.md

 This prevents downloading malicious or fake content that is often seeded to torrent sites before the episode has released.

 It's a workaround for https://github.com/Sonarr/Sonarr/issues/969
+_Note_: A week after the release of this project, the Sonarr team changed the status of that ticket to open and said it would be fixed in V5!
+I will happily archive this repo when that happens.

 The silly acronym stands for "Sonarr Wait Until Release App\[lication]."